In Thoughts, Together: essay + part lecture, part talk (2023)

 What does the collective remembrance of a local craft heritage look like?
 Do memories differ from family to family?
 Person to person?
 How does such a heritage inform the current self-image of a rural area?

-Having lived in London for the past decade, I'm intrigued by how the language of craft, originating from the local realm of Hedared, influences our broader culture.
-With In Thoughts, Together, my ambition has been to focus on the collective rather than solely exploring my own ideas about my practice in relation to my great-grandfather’s.
-Through collaboration, I aimed to become an interpreter, observing and synthesising the conversations held with members of the Hedared Village Association, to understand the basket as a community-bearing object.
+With In Thoughts, Together my ambition has been to focus on the collective rather than solely exploring my own ideas about my practice in relation to my great-grandfather’s.
+Through collaboration, I aimed to become an interpreter, observing and synthesising the conversations held with members of the Hedared Village Association to understand the basket as a community-bearing object.

 Are there parallels to be drawn or similarities to be found?